-- (f) Analysis and reporting.
-Educators shall use test scores appropriately.
-This means that the educator recognizes that a test score is only one piece of information and must be interpreted together with other scores and indicators.
-Test data help educators understand educational patterns and practices.
-The superintendent shall ensure that school personnel analyze and report test data ethically and within the limitations described in this paragraph. - (1) Educators shall release test scores to students, parents, legal guardians, teachers, and the media with interpretive materials as needed. - (2) Staff development relating to testing must enable personnel to respond knowledgeably to questions related to testing, including the tests, scores, scoring procedures, and other interpretive materials. - (3) Items and associated materials on a secure test shall not be in the public domain.
-Only items that are within the public domain may be used for item analysis. - (4) Educators shall maintain the confidentiality of individual students.
-Publicizing test scores that contain the names of individual students is unethical. - (5) Data analysis of test scores for decision-making purposes shall be based upon: - (A) disaggregation of data based upon student demographics and other collected variables; - (B) examination of grading practices in relation to test scores; and - (C) examination of growth trends and goal summary reports for state-mandated tests. - (g) Unethical testing practices include, but are not limited to, the following practices: - (1) encouraging students to be absent the day of testing; - (2) encouraging students not to do their best because of the purposes of the test; - (3) using secure test items or modified secure test items for instruction; - (4) changing student responses at any time; - (5) interpreting, explaining, or paraphrasing the test directions or the test items; - (6) reclassifying students solely for the purpose of avoiding state testing; - (7) not testing all eligible students; - (8) failing to provide needed modifications during testing, if available; - (9) modifying scoring programs including answer keys, equating files, and lookup tables; - (10) modifying student records solely for the purpose of raising test scores; - (11) using a single test score to make individual decisions; and - (12)misleading the public concerning the results and interpretations of test data. - (h) In the event of a violation of this Rule, the SBE may, in accordance with the contested case provisions of Chapter 150B of the General Statutes, impose any one or more of the following sanctions: - (1) withhold ABCs incentive awards from individuals or from all eligible staff in a school; - (2) file a civil action against the person or persons responsible for the violation for copyright infringement or for any other available cause of action; - (3) seek criminal prosecution of the person or persons responsible for the violation; and - (4) in accordance with the provisions of 16 NCAC 6C .0312, suspend or revoke the professional license of the person or persons responsible for the violation.
+- (q) Unethical testing practices include the following practices: - (1) encouraging students to be absent the day of testing; - (2) encouraging students not to do their best; - (3) using secure test items or modified secure test items for instruction; - (4) changing student responses at any time; - (5) interpreting, explaining, or paraphrasing the test directions or the test items; - (6) classifying students for the purpose of avoiding State testing; - (7) not testing all students enrolled in a grade or course that requires a test in the Annual Testing Program; - (8) failing to provide required accommodations during testing to students entitled to testing accommodations as defined in 16 NCAC 06G .0315; - (9) modifying scoring programs including answer keys, equating files, and lookup tables; - (10) modifying student records for the purpose of raising test scores; - (11) using a single test score to place a student in a grade or a course; and - (12) providing inaccurate test results and interpretations to the public. - (r) In the event of a violation of this Rule, the State Board of Education may impose any one or more of the following sanctions: - (1) withhold any monetary incentive awards; - (2) file a civil action against the person or persons responsible for the violation for copyright infringement or for any other available cause of action; - (3) seek criminal prosecution of the person or persons responsible for the violation; and - (4) in accordance with the provisions of 16 NCAC 06C .0312, suspend or revoke the professional license of the person or persons responsible for the violation.